gkmngrgn/blok/README.md

 # BLOK

 A simple Blockchain implementation written in Python.
-I took advantage of [this article](https://www.gauravvjn.com/building-a-simple-blockchain-in-python-part-2/).

 ```ascii
      ┌─────────────────────────────-─────────┐